CO the silent killer, made noisy by Sky-Walker

 Here are five effective tips to ensure the safety of your building’s occupants:

-Installing CO₂ meters is essential.
+Installing CO-meters is essential.
 Because the gas is odorless and invisible, only technology can reliably detect it.
-By continuously monitoring air quality, you receive early warning signals when CO₂ levels rise to unsafe thresholds.
+By continuously monitoring air quality, you receive early warning signals when CO levels rise to unsafe thresholds.

-High-quality air purifiers equipped with activated carbon filters can reduce harmful gases indoors.
-While they should not replace dedicated CO₂ sensors, they provide an additional safeguard to maintain healthier air.
+High-quality air purifiers equipped with activated carbon filters can help reduce certain harmful gases and odors indoors.
+While they cannot replace CO or CO₂ sensors and are not effective against carbon monoxide, they provide an additional safeguard to maintain healthier indoor air by reducing some pollutants.

 Some devices should never be used in enclosed spaces without adequate ventilation.
 These include:

-By being mindful of these sources, you can significantly lower the risk of dangerous CO₂ levels.
+By being mindful of these sources, you can significantly lower the risk of dangerous CO levels.

 At Entelec, safety is at the heart of innovation.
 Our advanced Sky-Walker platform ensures that no alarm ever goes unnoticed.
 Many CO₂ sensors transmit data through protocols such as Modbus RTU/TCP, BACnet, MQTT, or REST API.
 Sky-Walker integrates seamlessly with these protocols, retrieving data directly without requiring extra hardware like a PLC.